 The 12 Most Iconic Nu-Metal Lyrics Of All Time

-In honor of the 19th anniversary of Papa Roach’s Infest being released (you can probably guess which song from that album made the cut), we decided to catalog those nu-metal lyrics that everyone knows by heart.
+With that in mind, we decided to catalog those nu-metal lyrics that everyone knows by heart.
 This doesn’t mean the best lyrics, necessarily, or the most poetic ones, but the ones that you couldn’t forget if you tried, and that you’ve probably screamed with a group of your buddies.

 Here are the 12 most iconic nu-metal lyrics of all time…